Chatloy/Interactive-Lab-Hub/Final Project/README.md

 ### Group work distribution

-Jiejun Tian: in charge of contribution and implementation of the code.
+Jiejun Tian: in charge of contribution and implementation of the code. <br>
-Xiaotian Liu: in charge of the documentation, the prototype building and testing.
+Xiaotian Liu: in charge of the documentation, the prototype building and testing.<br>
-They both participated in ideation, designing, packaging the device and also video filming.
+They both participated in ideation, designing, packaging the device and also video filming.<br>

 ## Overview